If there is a product I cannot live without as someone with fine and wavy hair, it’s actually hair oil.

 - Comb through with a wide tooth comb and cover with a shower cap.

 Almonds are super foods that are not only beneficial for your body but your hair.
-Sweet almond oil has multiple uses– nail cuticle oil, massaging oil, hot oil treatment.
-I could go on and on, but I’ll let Curly Nikki do that for me.
-Her article on the uses for Sweet Almond Oil is very informative.
-Instead, I’ll focus on using almond oil for your waves.
-Because it is lightweight in nature it won’t weigh down wavy hair that’s already so prone to falling flat.
-Massaging a dab of almond oil into your scalp can increase shine, reduce hair loss, promote healthy follicles and strengthen hair strands.
-As I said–it’s a super food or in this case, a super oil.
-According to Curly Nikki, because almond oil is not as penetrating as coconut oil, it shouldn’t be used as your only moisturizer but as a sealant instead.
-After you spray on your leave-in conditioner, seal in the moisture with a light layer of almond oil.
+Sweet almond oil has multiple uses–Because it is lightweight in nature it won’t weigh down wavy hair that’s already so prone to falling flat.
+It shouldn’t be used as your only moisturizer but as a sealant instead.
+After generously applying your leave-in, seal with a light layer of almond oil.
+Massaging a dab of almond oil into your scalp can also increase shine, reduce hair loss, promote healthy follicles and strengthen hair strands.
+As I said–it’s a superfood or in this case, a super oil.

-Argan oil made quite an impact on the textured hair community recently and thus it can be slightly expensive.
-However, it’s definitely worth every penny.
 Argan oil contains beneficial vitamins such as vitamin E and F and protects against UV rays.
 But perhaps my favorite thing about argan oil is its versatility.
 It works to fight frizz and increase shine in your daily regimen, but it can also smooth out your hair when it meets heat.
-Rub it on your ends before a blow out and watch your waves smooth out to be almost straight.
+Rub it on your ends before a blow out and watch your waves smooth out.
 If you don’t want to blow dry your hair, simply smooth it over your styled waves to prevent frizz.

 How do you use oils to nourish your wavy hair?